gabrielcapilla/min/README.md

 - `Ctrl + Shift + A` Quick open for Add-Ons
 - `Ctrl + Shift + T` Re-opens a tab that you just closed

-## Protect your privacy
+## Protect Your Privacy

 Works on top of Firefox, and [uBlock Origin works best on Firefox](https://github.com/gorhill/uBlock/wiki/uBlock-Origin-works-best-on-Firefox).
 Stops ads and trackers, so you can browse faster without being tracked.
 And when you’re using a slow or expensive internet connection, it lets you block scripts and images, so pages load faster and use less data.

-## How to install
+## :dart: How To Install

 To install this theme, do the following:

-- Type about:config in the address bar of Firefox.
+- Type `about:config` in the address bar of Firefox.
 - Search for `toolkit.legacyUserProfileCustomizations.stylesheets` and put it on `true`.
 Then restart the browser.

 Chrome folder:

-- Type about:profiles in the address bar of Firefox and find your profile folder.
+- Type `about:profiles` in the address bar of Firefox and find your profile folder.
 - Create a folder named `chrome` in your profile folder(s).
 Add the file `userChrome.css` in the `chrome` folder.

-## Make it yours
+## Make It Yours

 ### Do you use KDE?